 The mural by Cinzah Seekayem on the corner of K’ Road and Ponsonby Road is 30 metres long, I found it difficult to capture in the rain.
 (Number 8 on the map).

-Cinzah is involved with Sea Walls: Murals for Oceans being held in Napier from 11 – 20 March.
+Cinzah is involved with Sea Walls: Murals for Oceans to be held in Napier from 11 – 20 March.
 A project initiated by Pangeaseed Foundation, Sea Walls combines art and activism (ARTivism) with the aim of making us more aware of our environment so we can all take better care of the ocean.
 (Update: See blog post Napier Street Art – Sea Walls: Murals for Oceans)

 Continuing with street art in Auckland, artist Paul Walsh has done a few portraits on the Rockshop at 100 K’ Road, his latest is a tribute to the late David Bowie.
 The portrait shows David Bowie’s unusual eye clearly – the pupil in his left eye was permanently dilated, the result of being hit by his best mate when he was 14.